Purdue-CS193/homework-0-jwlyu28/index.md

 # Jason's First CS193 Homework

 - I like CS193 because it helps with my coding skills.
+- Another reason I like CS193 is because of how active the TA's and fellow classmates are on Ed Discussion Forum.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.